-Under title II, old-age, survivors, and disability insurance benefits will increase by 3.7 percent beginning with the December 1991 benefits, which are payable on January 3, 1992.
-This increase is unaffected by the stabilizer provision, as described above.
+Under title II, OASDI benefits will increase by 3.0 percent beginning with the December 1992 benefits, which are payable on December 31, 1992.
 This increase is based on the authority contained in section 215(i) of the Act (42 U.S.C.
 415(i)).

-Under title XVI, Federal SSI payment levels will also increase by 3.7 percent effective for payments made for the month of January 1992 but paid on December 31, 1991.
+Under title XVI, Federal SSI payment levels will also increase by 3.0 percent effective for payments made for the month of January 1993 but paid on December 31, 1992.
 This is based on the authority contained in section 1617 of the Act (42 U.S.C.
 1382f).
-The percentage increase effective January 1992 is the same as the title II benefit increase and the annual payment amount is rounded, when not a multiple of \$12, to the next lower multiple of \$12.
-(The stabilizer provision does not affect SSI payment levels.)
+The percentage increase effective January 1993 is the same as the title II percentage increase and the annual payment amount is rounded, when not a multiple of \$12, to the next lower multiple of \$12.

 Automatic Benefit Increase Computation.
-Under section 215(i) of the Act, the third calendar quarter of 1991 is a cost-of-living computation quarter for all the purposes of the Act.
-The Secretary is, therefore, required to increase benefits, effective with December 1991, for individuals entitled under section 227 or 228 of the Act, to increase primary insurance amounts of all other individuals entitled under title II of the Act, and to increase maximum benefits payable to a family.
-For December 1991, the benefit increase is the percentage increase in the Consumer Price Index for Urban Wage Earners and Clerical Workers from the third quarter of 1990 through the third quarter of 1991.
-The December 1991 benefit increase is not affected by the stabilizer provision because the OASDI fund ratio for 1991 exceeds the 20.0 percent threshold fixed by statute.
+Under section 215(i) of the Act, the third calendar quarter of 1992 is a cost-of-living computation quarter for all the purposes of the Act.
+The Secretary is, therefore, required to increase benefits, effective with December 1992, for individuals entitled under section 227 or 228 of the Act, to increase primary insurance amounts of all other individuals entitled under title II of the Act, and to increase maximum benefits payable to a family.
+For December 1992, the benefit increase is the percentage increase in the Consumer Price Index for Urban Wage Earners and Clerical Workers from the third quarter of 1991 through the third quarter of 1992

 Section 215(i)(1) of the Act provides that the Consumer Price Index for a cost-of-living computation quarter shall be the arithmetic mean of this index for the 3 months in that quarter.
-The Department of Labor's Consumer Price Index for Urban Wage Earners and Clerical Workers for each month in the quarter ending September 30, 1990, was: for July 1990, 128.7; for August 1990, 129.9; and for September 1990, 131.1.
-The arithmetic mean for this calendar quarter is 129.9 (after rounding to the nearest 0.1).
-The corresponding Consumer Price Index for each month in the quarter ending September 30, 1991, was: for July 1991, 134.3; for August 1991, 134.6; and for September 1991, 135.2.
-The arithmetic mean for this calendar quarter is 134.7.
-Thus, because the Consumer Price Index for the calendar quarter ending September 30, 1991, exceeds that for the calendar quarter ending September 30, 1990 by 3.7 percent, a cost-of-living benefit increase of 3.7 percent is effective for benefits under title II of the Act beginning December 1991.
+The Department of Labor's Consumer Price Index for Urban Wage Earners and Clerical Workers for each month in the quarter ending September 30, 1991, was: for July 1991, 134.3; for August 1991, 134.6; and for September 1991, 135.2.
+The arithmetic mean for this calendar quarter is 134.7 (after rounding to the nearest 0.1).
+The corresponding Consumer Price Index for each month in the quarter ending September 30, 1992, was: for July 1992, 138.4; for August 1992, 138.8; and for September 1992, 139.1.
+The arithmetic mean for this calendar quarter is 138.8.
+Thus, because the Consumer Price Index for the calendar quarter ending September 30, 1992, exceeds that for the calendar quarter ending September 30, 1991 by 3.0 percent, a cost-of-living benefit increase of 3.0 percent is effective for benefits under title II of the Act beginning December 1992.

 Title II Benefit Amounts.
-In accordance with section 215(i) of the Act, in the case of insured workers and family members for whom eligibility for benefits (i.e., the worker's attainment of age 62, or disability or death before age 62) occurred before 1992, benefits will increase by 3.7 percent beginning with benefits for December 1991 which are payable on January 3, 1992.
-In the case of first eligibility after 1991, the 3.7 percent increase will not apply.
+In accordance with section 215(i) of the Act, in the case of insured workers and family members for whom eligibility for benefits (i.e., the worker's attainment of age 62, or disability or death before age 62) occurred before 1993, benefits will increase by 3.0 percent beginning with benefits for December 1992 which are payable on December 31, 1992.
+In the case of first eligibility after 1992, the 3.0 percent increase will not apply.